-The Columbian College of Arts and Sciences (CCAS) along with The George Washington University (GWU) establishes minimum requirements for graduate admission and the awarding of graduate degrees.
-Students should familiarize themselves with and are responsible for adhering to all policies and procedures relevant to their pursuit of their graduate degree, including those published in the University Bulletin, the CCAS Bulletin, and on this website.
+The Columbian College of Arts and Sciences (CCAS) along with The George Washington University (GW) establishes minimum requirements for graduate admission and the awarding of graduate degrees.
+Students should familiarize themselves with and are responsible for adhering to all policies and procedures relevant to their pursuit of their graduate degree, including those published in the University Bulletin, the CCAS Bulletin and on this website.

 Other University polices, such as the registration schedule and withdrawal deadlines published each semester by the University Registrar, must also be observed.
 In addition, recipients of a GW or CCAS award must abide by the terms of their award letter.